lucasenrich/BDSI_fine_tune_UNet_landuse/README.md

 # Builded Detection with Satellite Imagery (BDSI)

+Flowchart Project

+![image](./img/flow.jpg)

 This project consist in 4 repositories:

-![image](./img/flow.jpg)

 ## The fine-tuning of the model UNet: